-CHRISTIAN SIEVERT

-Board member and chairman of the auditing committee.
+CHRISTIAN SIEVERT Board member and chairman of the auditing committee.
 Born 1969.

-CEO of investment company AB Max Sievert.
+Primary occupation CEO of AB Max Sievert.

 Member of the board of AB Max Sievert and of the boards of portfolio companies of AB Max Sievert; also member of the board of AB Anders Löfberg.